Response to Harassment

 (1) External Counseling Services

 Counseling sessions are offered in Mitaka Campus once a month.
 (Session dates and procedures to request an appointment are typically announced around a week before through all-staff emails from the Employee Affairs Unit.)
-Face-to-face counseling is also available once a year at every domestic branch.
+Online counseling is also available.
 Your privacy will be strictly safeguarded, so do not hesitate to ask for help.
 If you wish to consult with a counselor in English, you can do so via email through a translator who is obligated to keep the mater confidential.
-Contact information is provided in the emails or on the distributed leaflets.
+Contact information is provided in the emails or on the leaflets.
 The Graduate University for Advanced Studies holds other mental health counseling sessions.

 (2) Counseling Staff for Harassment Prevention (available at every campus)